carpentries/docs.carpentries.org/source/community/community_session_host.rst

 1. **Pre- and Post-Workshop Discussions:** For those preparing to teach or who have recently taught, to discuss their workshop experience with the community.
 2. **Themed Community Discussions:** Focused on specific topics, such as teaching your first workshop or community-building strategies.
 Each month, the Community Development Team also hosts **Welcome Sessions** for new members to meet the Core Team and learn how to get involved.
-3. **Carpentries Conversations:** Hosted by one of our Committees or Task Forces to discuss new developments and programs in our organization.
+3. **Carpentries Conversations:** Hosted by one of our Committees or Task Forces to discuss new developments and programs in our organisation.
 4. **Regional Community Calls:** Hosted by local and regional subcommunities.
 You can find a list of these calls at the top of the [Community Discussions Etherpad](https://pad.carpentries.org/community-sessions-2024).

 **Note:** Attending any of these four types of discussions fulfils the requirement for [Instructor Training Certification ("Checkout")](https://carpentries.github.io/instructor-training/checkout/).